Address

 Why do we need a perinatal mental health team?

-Mental illnesses affect more than one in ten women during pregnancy and the first year after childbirth.
-(Prevention in Mind.
-All Babies Count:Spotlight on Perinatal Mental Health.
-Sally Hogg, NSPCC 2013).
+Mental illnesses affect more than one in ten women during pregnancy and the first year after childbirth – Prevention in Mind | Birth Companions.

-During pregnancy and after birth, women can be affected by a range of mental health problems including anxiety disorders, depression and postnatal psychotic disorders.
+During pregnancy, and after birth, women can be affected by a range of mental health problems including anxiety disorders, depression, and postnatal psychotic disorders.

 Who works in the team?